Learn something new every day More Info... by email

 General Spray Adhesives or Spray Glues.
 In this category are bonding adhesives which, depending on how quickly they dry and how much tack they have, can be useful for different purposes.
 One kind can join a variety of surfaces permanently, including vapor barriers, carpet padding, and polyethylene sheeting, while allowing for temporary positioning of paper products, foam, and fabric.
 Another is specially made for lightweight home and business applications, including scrapbooking, wreaths, silk flower arrangements, model building, and home improvement and repair.
 Extra strong adhesive is used for bonding laminates on countertops, tables, and shelving.
 The word glue may be used interchangeably with adhesive in these products.

 Photo Mount Spray Adhesive.
-This type of spray adhesive, besides being used to mount photographs, can be used with prints, illustrations, posters, and maps.
+Besides being used to mount photographs, this can be used with prints, illustrations, posters, and maps.
 It is also useful for scrapbooking.